nomasters/handshake/design-docs/handshake-core.md

 NOTE: Each chat participant uses their own lookup table to compose messages, and references the other participant's lookup hashes when decrypting messages.

-### Message posting Pattern
+### Message Posting Pattern

 ![handshake kdf](handshake-posting-pattern.png)

-The message posting pattern can be covered in 3 parts:
+The message posting pattern can be covered in three parts:

-1. Bob encrypts a message with a one-time key and submits this payload to message storage
+1. Bob encrypts a message with a one-time key and submits this payload to message storage.
-2. Message storage returns a hash of the contents of the payload which is used as the URL address
+2. Message storage returns a hash of the contents of the payload which is used as the URL address.
-3. Bob encrypts this hash with a second one-time key and submits this latest message to his Rendezvous point
+3. Bob encrypts this hash with a second one-time key and submits this latest message to his rendezvous point.

 ### Message Retrieval Pattern

 ![handshake message retrieval](handshake-retrieval-pattern.png)

-The message retrieval pattern only requires 2 parts, but the following example demonstrates retrieving a set of parent messages.
+The message retrieval pattern only requires two parts, but the following example demonstrates retrieving a set of parent messages.

 1. Alice retrieves the latest message from Bob's rendezvous point and decrypts it, relieving the message storage hash.
 2. Alice retrieves the message from storage and decrypts it.
 She extracts the parent hash as part of the message.
 3. Alice retrieves the message from storage and decrypts it.
 She extracts the parent hash as part of the message.
 4. Alice retrieves the message from storage and decrypts it.
 She extracts the parent hash as part of the message.

 Alice reaches a stopping point because the parent hash matches an existing message in her chat history.
-She could also reach a stopping point by reaching a message that has no parent hash, or the message has no lookup hash.
+She could also reach a stopping point by reaching a message that has no parent hash or a message that has no lookup hash.
 This is possible if the history has been deleted and the parent hash has previously been retrieved.

 ### Chat Log

 The message history table is used to store decrypted messages locally on the device.
-This is a time series-based data feed that blends messages from the sender and recipient in a single view of the data.
+This is a time-series-based data feed that blends messages from the sender and recipient in a single view of the data.

 ```
 [